FrozenSand/ioq3-for-UrbanTerror-4/README.md

  - The map always has priority over everything else, respecting the mapper's intention.

- - Other maps can't override core ressources from the game paks
+ - Other maps can't override core resources from the game paks

- - Additional ressources (like funstuff) can still be loaded from the other pk3s
+ - Additional resources (like funstuff) can still be loaded from the other pk3s

 This cvar works on clients and servers :